Women in aviation: Close of the twentieth century

 Although five women officers had qualified as Royal Air Force (RAF) pilots in the 1950s, the RAF did not allow women to pursue a career in flying until Julie Ann Gibson and Sally Cox become the RAF's first career pilots in 1990.
-On July 31 of 1991, the United States Senate lifted the ban on military women flying in combat.
+On July 31, 1991, the United States Senate lifted the ban on military women flying in combat.
 By 1998, US military women were flying combat missions from aircraft carriers.
 In 1992, the first female helicopter pilot to fly in Antarctica was a military officer, Judy Chesser Coffman, of the United States Navy.
 That same year, Lt.
 Kelly J. Franke of the United States Navy was the first woman pilot to be awarded the Naval Helicopter Association Pilot of the Year Award.
 Lt.
 Franke flew 105 support missions with HSC-2's Desert Ducks detachment in Bahrain and was cited for extraordinary aviation achievements for 664.2 hours of accident free flight hours.
 While there were many African American women in the US military, it was 1993 before Matice Wright became the first black woman flight officer in the United States Navy.
 That same year, Nina Tapula became the first woman military pilot of Zambia.
 Harita Kaur Deol became the first female solo pilot in the Indian Air Force, in September 1994, flying an Avro HS-748 at the age of 22.
 Chipo Matimba became the first woman to complete the Air Force of Zimbabwe's pilot training course in 1996.
 On December 17, 1998 Kendra Williams was credited as the first woman pilot to launch missiles in combat during Operation Desert Fox.
 In 1999, Caroline Aigle received the French Air Force's fighter pilot wings and was assigned to fly the Mirage 2000-5.